Code of Conduct

 Hopefully we will never need this, but it is better to have one and not need it.

 We pride ourselves on our inclusiveness, friendliness and acceptance.
 We aim to find the right game for everyone, teach them with patience, guide and support them.
 Our aim is to make sure everyone has fun, not find new victims to beat in games!

 Role-play games or Role playing games (RPG) are a lot more personal and touch on a wide range of topics and themes which may appear with no warning so a more detailed code of conduct is needed.

-Please report any concerns to one of the organisers immediately.
+Please report any concerns to one of the organizers immediately.
+We are here to facilitate a good time for all.

 General code of conduct